 Another effective way of treating with aromatherapy essential oil is to add a few drops to a warm bath.

-Make sure the room temperature is adequate and that the doors and windows are closed to keep in vapors.
+Make sure the room temperature is adequate and that the doors and windows are closed to keep in vapours.

-These nerve endings are an extension of the portion of the brain, which is responsible for governing our feelings of pleasure, contentment and well-being, as well as our appetite, thirst and sexual behavior.
+These nerve endings are an extension of the portion of the brain, which is responsible for governing our feelings of pleasure, contentment and well-being, as well as our appetite, thirst and sexual behaviour.

 They also connect with the part of the brain called the hypothalamus

 This controls the endocrine glands in the body (the thyroid,